torvalds/linux/Documentation/filesystems/affs.rst

 the bytes 0x00dc..0x00df of block 0 with garbage, thus invalidating the Rigid Disk Block.
 Sheer luck has it that this is an unused area of the RDB, so only the checksum doesn't match anymore.
-Linux will ignore this garbage and recognize the RDB anyway, but before you connect that drive to your Amiga again, you must restore or repair your RDB.
+GNU/Linux will ignore this garbage and recognize the RDB anyway, but before you connect that drive to your Amiga again, you must restore or repair your RDB.
 So please do make a backup copy of it before booting Windows!